Advice on whether you need it and if so, where to get it.

 In this case I mean a display by a member of the public using consumer fireworks as opposed to a professionally fired show, which I’ll cover below.

 Before looking for a suitable policy it is worth checking to see if your organisation already has a blanket policy in place for firework displays.
-Examples over the years where my forum members have used such cover (for free or at a discounted rate) include displays for the Church of England, Parents and Teachers Associations (NCPTA), rotary clubs and The Scouts.
+Examples over the years where UKFR readers have used such cover (for free or at a discounted rate) include displays for the Church of England, Parents and Teachers Associations (NCPTA), rotary clubs and The Scouts.

 Failing that, you will need to look at a one-off insurance policy specifically for firework displays and aimed at non-professionals.
 A quick search on Google for firework display insurance brings up a number of insurers waiting to take your money.
-At the time of writing (mid-2021) policies appear to start from around £100, though expect it to be much higher if you have a lot of spectators.
+At the time of writing policies appear to start from around £100, though expect it to be much higher if you have a lot of spectators.

 Additional considerations when taking out insurance

 Underwriters are understandably risk-averse so when you take out insurance there are often a few additional things you need to do.
 These can add extra time and money to your event.

 One of these is fireworks training.
 Although it’s not a legal requirement for a member of the public to be trained before using consumer fireworks, insurers usually insist on some sort of training.
 This is usually a day or half-day course with your local fireworks retailer if they run one.
 You can read more about this in my Fireworks Training article.